lmnone/tentative-search-algorithms/README.md

 #### Additional condition 1

 Functions are set only “speculatively”.
-Those, tabulation and interpolation to obtain an arbitrary
+Those, tabulation and interpolation to obtain an arbitrary $y=f(x)$ is not expected.
-$$
-y=f(x)
-$$
-is not expected.
 This condition is due to the fact that an algorithm based on interpolation and tabulation will require guaranteed >N steps to calculate.
 Where N is the number of discretization points.

 Functions can be defined as space elements:

 $$
 \Im^{\Lambda }(x,y) \overset{def}{=} \Lambda(x,y,\lambda)
 $$

-where $\Lambda$ is some logical expression on the elements
+where $\lambda$ is some logical expression on the elements